jameshfisher/jameshfisher.com/_posts/2018-02-24-tcp-three-way-handshake-why.md

 ---
-title: "What is the TCP three-way handshake?"
+title: What is the TCP three-way handshake?
 draft: true
+tags: []
 ---

 There are three blocks here, corresponding to three IP packets.